 This is a museum for anyone interested in trolls and fairy tales, regardless of age.
 With our exhibit, we try to strike a balance between fun and informative so that everyone, both children and adults, can learn something.
 But if you want to know more about any of the topics we cover in the museum, feel free to ask our staff for additional information or a guided tour.

 Yes!
 The museum is run by an international team that strives to provide a good experience to all visitors, regardless of their native language.
-All the texts in the exhibit are displayed in both English and Norwegian and handouts with additional information are available in multiple languages too.
-Guided tours are offered in Scandinavian languages, English, Spanish, and Russian, depending on on-site staff (groups who want a tour in a specific language should contact the museum in advance at email@example.com).
+All the texts in the exhibit are displayed in both English and Norwegian.
+Museum guides (print/audio) are also available in multiple languages and are included in the price.
+Guided tours are offered in a variety of languages too (groups who want a tour in a specific language should contact the museum in advance at firstname.lastname@example.org).

 Disability companions and guides with an ID (ledsager) may follow disabled visitors for free.
 We allow service animals on the premises as well.